What is the German work visa?

 - Step 4: Travel to Germany.

 - Step 5: Open a German bank account.
 This is not required per se for the visa but it will be hard to rent a flat in Germany without a checking account.
-Read more in our guide to open a checking account as a foreigner.
+Read more in our guide to opening a checking account as a foreigner.
 Some banks let you open a checking account without a registered German address.
 We have an overview of the best bank accounts for foreigners in Germany.

 - Step 6: Find a place to live in Germany.
 You need a registered address before going to the Ausländerbehörde.
 You need a document called a Wohnungsgeberbestätigung from your landlord in order to register an address.
 You don't get this document when living in an illegal sublet, a hotel or AirBnB flat.